Things that Go Story Time – Baby

 (Credit: King County Library System)

-Sign Language: Car, train, boat
+Sign Language: Car, truck, bus

 Additional verses: